constitutions

 Constitutional Court of Ukraine

 Official website of the Turkish Constitutional Court.
 The site provides news, background, historical and organisational information about the Court.
 The current and past constitutions, and legislation establishing the Court, are available on the site, together with summaries of judgments.
 Other features of the site include speeches, the Court's journal and links to related websites.
-The site is in Turkish throughout.
+An English version of the site is available, but most of the content is in Turkish.

 Legal system in Indonesia